jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ![*Storage menu*](images/Chapter-12/virtual-box/storage.png "Storage")
 \newpage

 We will be working with attaching virtual hard drives so we are interested in the bottom portion of the menu which is identified by *Controller: SATA* which is your [Serial ATA](https://en.wikipedia.org/wiki/Serial_ATA "Serial ATA") hard drive bus connection.
-As a refresher, Serial ATA is the protocol and data-bus in which the operating system communicates and receives data with your hard drive.
+As a refresher, Serial ATA is the name of the signalling protocol the operating system uses to retrieve data from a hard drive.
 Go ahead and highlight the SATA Controller entry.

 In order to add a new hard drive to your virtual machine, click the blue HDD icon with a __+__ sign at the bottom of the menu.